HazeCore/Nametag_Firmware/Readme.md

 Unfortunately this timer doesn't operate in Standby mode.

 **Timer B (TCB0)** has a 16 bit counter as well but only a single compare channel.
-Thus we can't use it for our three pwm outputs and it's instead configured to run the Arduino millis and delay functions.
+Thus we can't use it for our three pwm outputs.
+It is possible to configure this to run the Arduino `millis` and `delay` functions but we have decided to completely disable those to reduce the program size.

-The **Real Time Counter (RTC)** (not be be confused with real-time-clock) is used with it's Periodic Interrupt Timer (PIT) to wake the MCU from sleep every ~32ms to update the animations at a rate of about 32fps.
+The **Real Time Counter (RTC)** (not to be confused with real-time-clock) is used with it's Periodic Interrupt Timer (PIT) to wake the MCU from sleep every ~32ms to update the animations at a rate of about 32fps.
 It contains a 16-bit counter as well and uses the internal 1kHz clock source.